 Upon successful completion of the program, Orientation Leaders are awarded a scholarship of $900 and are eligible to receive letters of recommendation.

-Successful completion of the program requires attendance at all training dates and New Student Orientation dates, fulfillment of Outreach Hours at the beginning of the fall semester, and reflection through feedback forms and a scholarship meeting.
+Successful completion of the program requires attendance at all training dates and New Student Orientation dates, fulfillment of Outreach Hours at the beginning of the Fall semester, and reflection through feedback forms and a scholarship meeting.
 Failure to complete the program may result in total loss or significant reduction of scholarship.

-Spring 2026 Orientation Dates
+Fall 2026 Orientation Dates

 If you have questions regarding the Orientation Leader Program, email StudentLife.NSO@cod.edu.